Jared Wesley, PhD

 My major ongoing research projects include:

-- Common Ground: an ethnographic study of the unspoken norms and values underpinning politics in Western Canada and the American West.
+- Common Ground: a multi-method study of the unspoken norms and values underpinning politics in Western Canada and the American West.

 - Viewpoint Alberta: a survey series tracking political attitudes in Alberta, aligned with the Consortium on Electoral Democracy (C-Dem)